Bolaji61/IRIS-App/README.md

 # IRIS-App

-Practice on how to deploy a machine learning model to the web and host on heroku
+Practice on how to build an API for a machine learning model and host on the web using heroku